 Michelle is renowned as one of the best claimant consumer rights lawyers, assiduous in her pursuit of justice and an advocate for promoting consumer safety.
 She fights relentlessly for her clients and leaves no stone unturned even in the face of adversity.
-She is known for being compassionate, sympathetic and supportive to families at inquests.
-She has been applauded for conveying complex legal advice in a digestible and understandable way.
-She has worked collaboratively with others to seek an overhaul of the product safety regime and has been instrumental in bringing about legislative change in food labelling laws.
+Michelle has been applauded for conveying complex legal advice in a digestible and understandable way and is known for being compassionate, sympathetic, and supportive to families at inquests.
+She has worked collaboratively with others to seek an overhaul of the product safety regime and has been instrumental in bringing about legislative change to the UK’s food labelling laws.

-- Medical devices: Michelle manages an expansive team of lawyers that act on behalf of over 600 clients, who had the now recalled, DePuy ASR Metal on Metal hip components implanted, which failed leaving patients having to undergo early revision surgery.
-Michelle is the lead solicitor in this complex multi-party action has been described as “the biggest disaster in orthopaedic history” and left many clients with debilitating life changing injuries.
-In the legal world, this is considered to be one of the most prominent metal on metal prosthetic hip failure group actions.
+- Medical devices: Medical devices: Michelle manages an expansive team of lawyers who represents over 600 clients implanted with the now recalled, DePuy ASR metal on metal hip components, which failed prematurely leaving patients having to undergo early revision surgery.
+Michelle is the lead solicitor in this complex multi-party action which has been described as “the biggest disaster in orthopaedic history” and left many clients with debilitating and catastrophic injuries.
+In the legal world, the ASR claims are considered to be one of the most prominent metal on metal prosthetic hip failure group actions.
 As a result of Michelle and her teams’ unparalleled success in pursuing complex medical device claims, she has now been instructed in other multiple group actions involving failed hip & knee devices and substandard cochlear implants.

 - Food allergy: Michelle is the head of the food safety team in London.
 Michelle and her team have gained notoriety in this specialist area due to acting in multiple high-profile cases with the team handling complex food related claims.
 Michelle represents the family of Natasha Ednan-Laperouse, a 15-year-old girl who died of anaphylaxis as a result of ingesting hidden sesame in a Pret-a-Manger baguette.
-Michelle also represented the family of Owen Carey, a 18 year old boy who died of anaphylaxis as a result of consuming a chicken burger at Byron Burger which had been marinated in buttermilk.
-Michelle currently represents the family of Celia Marsh, a mother of 5, who died of anaphylaxis as a result of consuming a Pret-a-Manger super-veg rainbow flatbread containing yoghurt that was supposed to be dairy-free.
-Michelle represented the families at the inquest and in any resulting civil claims.
+Michelle also represented the family of Owen Carey, an 18 year old boy who died of anaphylaxis as a result of consuming a chicken burger at Byron Burger which was unknowingly marinated in buttermilk.
+Michelle currently represents the family of Celia Marsh, a mother of five, who died of anaphylaxis as a result of consuming a Pret-a-Manger super-veg rainbow flatbread containing yoghurt that was purported to be dairy-free.
 Michelle works with many clients, experts, charitable organisations including NARF (Natasha’s Allergy Research Foundation) and others, to campaign for greater allergy awareness in the UK and to overhaul food labelling laws to provide greater transparency.
 Michelle and her team are dedicated to protecting the allergy community.

 Michelle Victor in the news